Editorial Guideline - Journal of African Languages and Literary Studies (JoALLS)

 •Though the journal is closed access, three articles of each issue are published as Open access.
 The editor and publishers decide on which articles should be made open access.
 There is no extra free for the authors whose articles are selected to be open access.

-•The journal is indexed by IBSS, EBSCO and SABINET.
+•The journal is indexed by IBSS, EBSCO, ERIH PLUS and SABINET.

 Sharing of articles in Open Access Forums

-ONE copy of the manuscript with a separate cover page showing full author names, institutional affiliation, contact number and email address should be sent to the editor through: firstname.lastname@example.org, copying email@example.com.
-Your submission will be acknowledged electronically within 24 hours provided it is received on a working day.
+•Submit only one copy of the manuscript with a separate cover page showing full author names, institutional affiliation and contact email address for all the Authors.
+Submission should be made to: email@example.com, copying firstname.lastname@example.org.
+Ssubmissions will be acknowledged electronically within 24 hours provided it is received on a working day.

 •Type all tables, using a standard word processing programme and number them consecutively (eg Table 1; Figure 1).
 Authors should insert all Tables and Figures within the text to where they are cited.

-•Use three descending levels of headings consistently throughout the paper.
-They should be descriptive but brief.
-Numbers may be used to identify levels of headings.
+Use three descending levels of headings consistently throughout the paper.
+This should be descriptive but brief.

-•References to publications should follow APA 7th edition format.
-Kindly download the link for examples on how to use the referencing style https://apastyle.apa.org/instructional-aids/reference-examples.pdf
+•The referencing style is APA 7th edition.
+Kindly download the link for examples on how to use the referencing style at: https://apastyle.apa.org/instructional-aids/reference-examples.pdf

-•The Journal of African Languages and Literary Studies (JoALLS) does not charge publication fee.
+The Journal currently does not charge publication fee.

 •All manuscripts must be spell and grammar checked by a professional English language editor.
 Authors are encouraged to attach evidence of professional proofreading/editing when submitting their papers.
 The journal reserves the right to refuse to publish an article if it deems the paper poorly proofread for language and grammar.